Key Takeaway: Don’t cash out your value bets.

 This post originally appeared at www.daily25.com and has been reposted here with the permission of Steve from the Daily25 blog.
-It is written by Matthew Trenhaile who has worked as an odds compiler for many years and is now out on his own taking on the bookies.
+It is written by Matthew Trenhaile, who has worked as an odds compiler for many years and is now out on his own taking on the bookies.
 You can follow Matthew on twitter @CrazedAlchemist and he also has his own blog.
-Over to Matthew.

 In the following article, I will be looking into the subject of profiling.
-I will discuss and analyze the process and how it has changed over time, rather than just looking at the business- and morale-perspective of it.
+I will discuss and analyse the process and how it has changed over time, rather than just looking at the business and morale perspective of it.
 In my fourth article I will look at account restrictions, as I wish to explore and explain all relevant elements of the case.

-In this article, I will also be looking at take a closer look at how tipsters work, in addition to take a closer look at how they influence the trading decisions at bookmakers and their management of risk.
-Bookies will a lot of times profile tipsters to some degree, rather than profiling the actual clients themselves.
+In this article, I will also be taking a closer look at how tipsters work, in addition to taking a closer look at how they influence the trading decisions at bookmakers and their management of risk.
+Bookies will a lot of the times profile tipsters to some degree, rather than profiling the actual clients themselves.

 Bookies are known to have profiled bettors on a consistent basis throughout the years, be sure of that.
 For example, when betting at the racetrack, bookies had the option of rejecting your bets, change the place terms, only allow stakes that they were comfortable with, or even lay off bets to another bookmaker to have the liability change hands.
-There were definitely differences between tracks and areas, as they would demand different behaviors from bookies.
-This did not change the fact that they might have forced you to play at worsened odds, as they wished for you to change bookmaker to someone else.
+There were definitely differences between tracks and areas, as they would demand different behaviours from bookies.
+This did not change the fact that they might have forced you to play at worsened odds, as they wished for you to change bookmakers.
 The knowledge of each bookmaker and their ability to identify the profitable bettors were extremely important back then, just as the situation is today.
-In the old days, they had to recognize people that were playing on behalf of the profitable bettors.
+In the old days, they had to recognise people that were playing on behalf of profitable bettors.